sleak-lbl/weekly-emails/items/ecawseminar.md

 Wednesday, September 22, and running through November 10.

 This week's talk is by
-Miha Muskinja from Lawrence Berkeley National Laboratory, who will be speaking on
+Grant Johnson, Princeton University & Lawrence Livermore National Laboratory, who will be speaking on
-"Raythena: A Massively Parallel Data Processing Framework for the ATLAS Geant4 Simulation."
+"The Inverted Plasma Sheath, from Formation to Applications."

 For more information on the series and links to join the event, please see
 <https://www.nersc.gov/science/nersc-hpc-achievement-awards/achievement-award-seminar-series/>.